luyaojie/awesome-nlp-resource/README.md

   - [QA-SRL 2.0](https://github.com/uwnlp/qasrl-bank) This repository is the reference point for QA-SRL Bank 2.0, the dataset described in the paper Large-Scale QA-SRL Parsing, ACL 2018.
   - [NEWSROOM](https://summari.es) CORNELL NEWSROOM is a large dataset for training and evaluating summarization systems.
 It contains 1.3 million articles and summaries written by authors and editors in the newsrooms of 38 major publications.
   - [CoNLL 2010 Uncertainty Detection](http://rgai.inf.u-szeged.hu/conll2010st/tasks.html) The aim of this task is to identify sentences in texts which contain unreliable or uncertain information.
 Training Data contains biological abstracts and full articles from the **BioScope** (biomedical domain) corpus and paragraphs from **Wikipedia** possibly containing weasel information.
-  - [Automatic Academic Paper Rating](https://github.com/lancopku/AAPR) A dataset for automatic academic paper rating (AAPR), which automatically determine whether to accept academic papers.
-The dataset consists of 19,218 academic papers by collecting data on academic pa- pers in the field of artificial intelligence from the arxiv.
   - [COLING 2018 automatic identification of verbal MWE](https://gitlab.com/parseme/sharedtask-data/tree/master/1.1) Corpora were annotated by human annotators with occurrences of verbal multiword expressions (VMWEs) according to common annotation guidelines.
 For example, "He **picked** one **up**."

+- Scientific NLP
   - [PubMed 200k RCT](https://github.com/Franck-Dernoncourt/pubmed-rct) PubMed 200k RCT is new dataset based on PubMed for sequential sentence classification.
 The dataset consists of approximately 200,000 abstracts of randomized controlled trials, totaling 2.3 million sentences.
+  - [Automatic Academic Paper Rating](https://github.com/lancopku/AAPR) A dataset for automatic academic paper rating (AAPR), which automatically determine whether to accept academic papers.
+The dataset consists of 19,218 academic papers by collecting data on academic pa- pers in the field of artificial intelligence from the arxiv.
+  - [ACL Title and Abstract Dataset](https://github.com/EagleW/ACL_titles_abstracts_dataset) This dataset gathers 10,874 title and abstract pairs from the ACL Anthology Network (until 2016).
+  - [SCIERC](http://nlp.cs.washington.edu/sciIE/) A dataset includes annotations for entities, relations, and coreference clusters in scientific articles.
+  - [SciBERT](https://github.com/allenai/scibert) SciBERT is a BERT model trained on scientific text.
+A broad set of scientific nlp datasets under the data/ directory across ner, parsring, pico and text classification.

 -----
 License